amirtayebi/amirtayebi.github.io/_pages/research.md

 ---
 title: "Research"
 permalink: /research/
 ---

 My primary research interest is in applied macroeconomics, including topics in growth and development.
 I am also interested in corporate finance, credit markets, and the political economy of finance.

 ## Published and Forthcoming Papers

-- **Democratization and knowledge in social sciences** with Sheida Teimouri, Public Choice, 2024.
+- **Democratization and Knowledge in Social Sciences** (with Sheida Teimouri), *Public Choice*, 2024.
 [Link](https://link.springer.com/article/10.1007/s11127-024-01181-1)
-- **The Role of Firm Age in the Impact of Right-to-Work Laws on Job Creation: Insights from Synthetic Control Analysis** With Israt Jahan, Economics Bulletin, 2025.
+- **The Role of Firm Age in the Impact of Right-to-Work Laws on Job Creation: Insights from Synthetic Control Analysis** (with Israt Jahan), *Economics Bulletin*, 2025.
 [Link](https://www.accessecon.com/Pubs/EB/2025/Volume45/EB-25-V45-I3-P126.pdf)
-- **The Electoral Outcomes of Contractions in Mortgage Credits** (Forthcoming, Bulletin of Economic Research)
+- **The Electoral Outcomes of Contractions in Mortgage Credits**, forthcoming, *Bulletin of Economic Research*.

 ## Working Papers

-- **Elections, Political Races, and Mortgage Credit Market**, Under Review, Journal of Money, Credit, and Banking.
+- **Elections, Political Races, and the Mortgage Market** (with Sheida Teimouri).
+Under review at the *Journal of Money, Credit, and Banking*.

-- **Private Equity and Uncertainty: A Cross-country Analysis (With Sina Davoodi, University of Oregon)** (First Draft Coming Soon)
+- **The Role of Policy Uncertainty in Private Equity Firms' Leveraged Buyout Activity** (with Sina Davoodi, University of Oregon). *First draft coming soon.*
-***Presented at**: Southern Economic Association Annual Meeting, 2023.*
+  *Presented at:* Southern Economic Association Annual Meeting, 2023.
-- **Entrepreneurship and Trade Shocks (With Saleh Tabrizy, University of Oklahoma, and Kasra Khademorezaian, State University of New York at New Paltz)**
+- **Entrepreneurship and Trade Shocks** (with Saleh Tabrizy, University of Oklahoma, and Kasra Khademorezaian, State University of New York at New Paltz).

-## Work in progress
+## Work in Progress

-- **Wildfires and Voting Behavior: Evidence from California (With Sheida Teimouri)**
+- **Climate Change and Voting Behavior: Evidence from California Wildfires** (with Sheida Teimouri).
-- **The Opportunity Cost of Attending in Politics: Evidence from the U.S.**
+- **The Opportunity Cost of Running for Political Office: Evidence from the U.S.**
-- **Firms’ Board of Directors and Lobbying: Evidence from the U.S.**
+- **Firms' Board of Directors and Lobbying: Evidence from the U.S.**

 <!-- Default Statcounter code for Job https://amirtayebi.github.io/ -->
 <script type="text/javascript">
 var sc_project=12683518;